idossha/AB-testing-visualization/README.md

 - Run the Script: Execute the script in your Python environment.
 The script will pair the images, optionally resize them, and then combine them into a single PDF document.
 3. If you want to add titles and subtitles to your presentations - exectute the following two blocks.
 Make sure you change the titles content to your desires.

-Example command:

-` pair_imgs_to_pdf(['path/to/dir1', 'path/to/dir2'], 'output.pdf', target_size=(1000, 1000), special_string='special') `

 #### Customization
 You can customize the script to handle different scenarios by modifying the pair_imgs_to_pdf function.
-For example, you can change the logic for pairing images, adjust the resizing behavior, or modify the PDF generation process to suit your needs.

 #### Example Code: